-Kensington Volunteer Fire Department Station 18 (0.94 acres), and the Catholic Charities parcels (1 acre).
-The Police Department plans to continue using this site for the foreseeable future but the fire station will relocate to a new station at the southwest corner of Georgia Avenue and Randolph Road to facilitate the construction of the Georgia/Randolph Interchange project.
-The police station is the oldest police station built in the County and may merit historic designation.
+In addition to the Glenmont Forest property, there are three smaller properties nestled in the southeast corner of Georgia Avenue and Randolph Road.
+They are: the 4th District Montgomery County Police Station (1.82 acres); the Kensington Volunteer Fire Department Station 18 (0.94 acres); and the Catholic Charities (1 acre).
+The Police Department plans to continue using this site for the foreseeable future but the fire station will relocate to the southwest corner of Georgia Avenue and Randolph Road to facilitate the construction of the Georgia/Randolph Interchange project.
+The police station is the oldest police station built in the County.
 Catholic Charities plans to continue operating their Montgomery County Family Center, which provides community services including English as second language classes; employment coaching; case management; crisis intervention and referral services; nutrition, cooking and exercise classes; dental and medical services; immigration legal services; and clothing and food banks.